All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 1. Treat the Medication as a Tool, Not a Solution

 Clinicians consistently emphasize this distinction.
 GLP-1 therapy is a powerful tool that changes the biological playing field.
-It is not a cure for the complex behavioral, emotional, and environmental factors that contribute to weight gain.
-Use the reduced appetite and quieter food noise as an opportunity to build habits, heal your relationship with food, and develop coping skills that will serve you regardless of whether you are on medication long-term.
+It isn't a cure for the complex behavioral, emotional, and environmental factors that contribute to weight gain.
+Use the reduced appetite and quieter food noise as an opportunity to build habits, heal your relationship with food, and develop coping skills that will serve you regardless of whether you're on medication long-term.

 2. Front-Load the Behavioral Work